-As an exercise in social history, the blog recognises that the past is neither simple nor ever simply iconic.
+Shire at War recognises that the past is neither simple nor iconic.
 Rather, the past was and remains as complex and contested as the present.